Flu

 Our ‘killer’ cells’ role in life-long flu vaccine

-Killer immune cells that can fight all strains of flu virus provide the potential for a universal, one-shot flu vaccine, University of Melbourne research shows
+Killer immune cells that can fight all strains of influenza virus provide the potential for a universal, one-shot flu vaccine

 This is not a drill: 5 reasons why the experts are worried about the next pandemic

-Warnings tell us that the next global pandemic is a case of not if, but when - so are we preparing?
-A University of Melbourne special explores our risk.
+Warnings tell us the next global pandemic is a case of not ‘if’, but ‘when’.
+So, hypothetically, how is the world preparing itself?

 But I got my flu shot?
 Why the flu vaccine works for some and not others

-New research from the University of Melbourne has discovered why some people aren’t immune to the flu even after they’ve had the influenza vaccine.
+New research has discovered why some people aren’t immune to the flu even after they’ve had the vaccination

 Forecasting flu outbreaks